 Samuel Anstey (b 1845 Tywardreath)

-Samuel Anstey was born in 1845 in Tywardreath to parents Samuel Anstey and Ann (not to be confused with his first cousin Samuel Anstey born around the same time in Tiverton).
+Samuel Anstey was born in 1845 in Tywardreath to parents Samuel Anstey and Ann (not to be confused with his first cousin Samuel Anstey born in 1843 in Tiverton).
 Samuel Anstey was living in Tywardreath in 1871, an unmarried civil engineer.
 Then in c1880 Samuel emigrated to Christchurch, New Zealand, becoming a New Zealand Anstey pioneer, where in 1881 he married Rosa Maria Worthington.
 They had a single daughter:

 In the 1881 Electoral Roll, Samuel Anstey was a draughtsman of Aikman’s Road.
 By 1893 he was living at Wairarapa Terrace in Riccarton, Christchurch and by 1911 he was described as a civil engineer living at 35 Innes Road, Christchurch.
 Samuel Anstey also owned a fairly large farm in Fendalton at some point.